bukiro/PECS/publish/readme.txt

 SSLPrivateKeyPath
 (optional)
 If you want to use HTTPS, your SSL certificate needs a private key.
 This is the path to the key.
 Password-protected private keys are not supported.

+externaldbConnectionURL
+(not needed with MongoDBConnectionURL)
+If you are running an external database connector (likely because you are not using MongoDB for your database), you need to configure its URL here.
+This URL needs to work for everybody who is using your PECS server.
+If you have a dynamic IP address, you may need to update this value before starting the server.

+MongoDBConnectionURL
+(not needed with externaldbConnectionURL)
+If you are not running an external database connector, this is the connection URL for your MongoDB database server.
+Both MongoDB Atlas and MongoDB Compass can show you the exact url to use for your server.
+If the server requires an authenticated user for the connection, you must enter the user and password here.
+MongoDB Atlas always requires authenticated users.

+MongoDBDatabase
+(not needed with externaldbConnectionURL)
+If you are not running an external database connector, name the MongoDB database that you will connect to.

+MongoDBCharacterCollection
+(not needed with externaldbConnectionURL, default characters) The name of the collection in the database where the character are stored.

+MongoDBMessagesCollection
+(not needed with externaldbConnectionURL, default messages) The name of the messages collection in the database.

 3. When the above points are taken care of, you can start PECS simply by running the executable: On Windows, run pecs.exe, and on Linux, run pecs.